thangqd/URSCAPE/README.md

 # About
-This tools is one of the results of the scientific research project: "Research and apply URSCAPE in supporting decision support process based on natural resources and environmen data". ([Bui Hong Son](https://www.facebook.com/SHON.OGC) et.al, 2021)
+This tools is one of the results of the scientific research project: "Research and apply URSCAPE in supporting decision support process based on natural resources and environment data". ([Bui Hong Son](https://www.facebook.com/SHON.OGC) et.al, 2021)
 References:<br />
 - URSCAPE Source code: https://github.com/UrbanRuralSystems/ur-scape
 - URSCAPE Home page: https://urs.sec.sg/<br />